lutris/dobharchu/README.rst

 Current features
 ----------------
+Login to the Lutris website: `login`.
+Required before executing any command.

 Add a folder to a runtime: `add-runtime-folder`.
 This command takes a directory as the input as well as a --url-prefix and a --runtime parameter.
 Ex::